andrey-git/home-assistant-custom-ui/docs/templates.md

 # Templates

-The `templates` attributes allow you to inject your own expressions and code using JavaScript template literals in order to override entity attributes and state.
-Within these template literals, you have full access to the entity's state object, which allows you to access other properties such as last_changed, attributes.friendly_name, etc. The full set of objects available to your template literals is shown below.
+The `templates` attributes allow you to inject your own expressions and code using JavaScript code or template literals in order to override entity attributes and state.
+Within the code / template literals, you have full access to the entity's state object, which allows you to access other properties such as last_changed, attributes.friendly_name, etc. The full set of objects available is shown below.

 Additionally, `extra_data_template` attribute is always evaluated as a template without using `templates` attributes for it.

 In order for a template to return "nothing", for example so that `extra_data_template` won't take space or allow showing `show_last_changed` - return `null` from your template.
+Note that `null` can only be returned using code format, as template literal format always returns a string.

 **Note that those are JavaScript templates evaluated in your browser, not Jinja2 templates which are evaluated server-side and use a different syntax.**